howarddierking/blog.howarddierking.com/src/posts/2016-09-16-goodbye-jekyll-hello-metalsmith.md

 * [Metalsmith.io](http://www.metalsmith.io/)
 * [Brunch](https://github.com/brunch/brunch)

-I've spent a good bit of time with Metalsmith over the last week or so and while I still intend to try out the others listed, I'm alreay pretty sold on it.
+I've spent a good bit of time with Metalsmith over the last week or so and while I still intend to try out the others listed, I'm already pretty sold on it.
 Here are a couple things that I _really_ like thus far about Metalsmith compared to Jekyll.

 * Jekyll is built on Ruby, which means installing a bunch of - sometimes native - gems at your machine level.
 See above rant for why I'm not a fan.
 Getting started with Metalsmith consists of installing its NPM package (locally) and ... that's it.
 * In the name of "convention over configuration", Jekyll is opinionated about the names and structure of directories in a Jekyll project.
 Metalsmith inserts zero opinion or constraint because the framework itself is little more than a UNIX-style pipe and filter engine.
 The framework pushes a bunch of files through a pipeline that you define in code.
 Additionally, everything in the pipeline is a plugin, so it really can be whatever you want for it to be.